angezid/css-to-xpath-converter/README.md

 ```

 ### Output object properties:
-* `xpath` - the generated XPath string or null if an error occur on parsing CSS selector
+* `xpath` - the generated XPath string or undefined if an error occur on parsing CSS selector
 * `css` - the normalized CSS selector string (stripped from unnecessary white spaces, comments)
 * `warning` - warning message or empty string
 * `error` - error message or empty string